 - 120 gr. bread crumb (from the previous day)

 - 200 ml. extra virgin olive oil (Smooth flavor)

 - 1 tablespoon sherry vinegar

 - In a bowl, we add 150 ml. water and soak the breadcrumb for 10 minutes.
 After this time, we drain and reserve.

 - Put the almonds in the blender, add the hydrated breadcrumbs and a little of the remaining water and start to blend.
 Continue blending while adding the rest of the water.

 - When a fine cream has formed, pour the oil little by little and continue blending so that it mixes well.
 Add the peeled garlic, vinegar and salt and blend for 1 more minute.

 - When it’s ready, put the ajoblanco in a bowl, cover it and put it in the fridge for 2 hours so that the flavors settle and get the ideal temperature.
 After this time, serve.

-- Make sure that the bread you use does not contain anything of animal origin, such as butter, milk, eggs and / or mono and diglycerides of fatty acids of animal origin (e471).
+- Make sure that the bread you use does not carry anything of animal origin, such as butter, milk, eggs and / or mono and diglycerides of animal-derived fatty acids (e471).

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!